-SPOTTING WISCONSIN: Meet Your Neighbors™ Premiering summer of 2015 as a podcast!
-Nancy Camden’s podcast features people found in everyday encounters around Wisconsin.
+SPOTTING WISCONSIN: Meet Your Neighbors™ Premiering summer of 2015 as a podcast! featuring people found in everyday encounters around Wisconsin.
 Meet at the core of the country.
 Take a deep breath.
 It’s the Midwest.
 Wisconsin!
 STORIES ABOUT THE REST OF US, THE REST OF THE TIME, FOR AS LONG AS IT TAKES TO TELL.™

-Spotting Wisconsin takes to the streets and back roads of Wisconsin in Camden’s old art-fair van and she walks and bicycles, spotting people by being friendly with strangers and learning who they are and what they know by putting them on the spot for an audio interview.
+Spotting Wisconsin’s Nancy Camden meanders the streets and back roads of Wisconsin in her old art-fair van or she walks and bicycles, spotting people by being friendly with strangers and learning who they are and what they know by putting them on the spot for an audio interview.
 You never know what you might learn when you are neighborly to those you meet.

 Nancy Camden’s radio features have been on Wisconsin Public Radio, Milwaukee Public Radio, Kalamazoo Public Radio and Michigan Radio.
 While Spotting Wisconsin™ will have it’s own style, the following stories produced by Nancy Camden have aired on public radio in Wisconsin.

 “We broke it.
 So, we should fix it,” says Mark Naniot, founder of Wild Instincts wildlife rehabilitation center in Rhinelander.
 From eagles with lead poisoning to orphaned bears and a skunk with a peanut butter jar stuck on his head, Naniot works 7 days a week, 365 days a year for no pay to save wildlife who have collided with the human world.
 Music by Madison’s Catch Kid Click this for the story.

 Thank you, Brother Bob!
 Every Saturday, a grateful homeless population in Milwaukee waits for Bob Burmeister’s truck with donated clothing, toiletries and bedding.
 Travel down with him from Advent Lutheran Church in Cedarburg to meet the homeless.
 Click this for the story.
 Music by Brian Fuller of Middleton

 Heard on Wisconsin Public Radio’s “Wisconsin Life.”
 Every spring, Wisconsin beekeepers swarm to Watertown to buy bees for their hives.
 Producer Nancy Camden captured the Big Bee Buy after the exceptionally long, cold winter.
 Music by Green Bay’s Fairland Bluegrass